bjorkert/patches/README.md

 ## Manual Bolus Threshold
 This patch provides a separate suspend threshold for meal and manual bolusing at 54 mg/dL (3 mmol/L), which can be easily modified after applying the patch.
 &nbsp;
-## Omnipod Dash Site Change
-When replacing a pod, this patch ensures that Loop updates Nightscout with a 'Pump Site Change'-treatment, resulting in an updated 'CAGE'-pill and pod change reminder in Loop Follow.
-Please note that this will happen on the next pod change after the patch is applied, and the date of current pod will not be updated.
-&nbsp;
-## Dexcom G6+G7 - Sensor Change
-When replacing a sensor, this patch ensures that Loop updates Nightscout with a 'Sensor Change' treatment, resulting in an updated 'SAGE' pill and a sensor change reminder in Loop Follow.
-Please note that the start date of the current sensor will be populated.
-&nbsp;
-## Dexcom G6+G7 - Upload Readings
-This patch automatically sets the 'Upload readings' option to 'On' by default when changing the transmitter.
-This change addresses the common issue of users forgetting to change the setting, resulting in no blood sugar values being sent to Nightscout.
-&nbsp;
 ## View PreMeal in Nightscout
 Due to overrides now being combinable with PreMeal, PreMeal is no longer sent as an override to Nightscout, leaving Nightscout without any indication that PreMeal is active.
 This patch addresses this issue by sending a Temporary target to Nightscout when PreMeal is turned on, resulting in a visual band in Nightscout to indicate that PreMeal is active.
 When PreMeal is turned off, the temporary target band is also ended.